StephanLuis/input-duration/README.md

 ### Installation

 With packaging:
-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+_This template doesn't rely on any external dependencies or services._

 1. Install from NPM
  ```sh